 Students are instructed and demonstrate skills in construction and diagnostic repair of direct current (DC) motors, alternating current (AC) motors, motor controls, hydraulic and pneumatic devices, and equipment.
 Motor control design use and troubleshooting are taught and practiced with simulators and motor controls.
 Electronic circuitry is instructed and practiced.
 The National Electrical Code (NEC) is presented through basic projects and students demonstrate analytical skills needed to verify or troubleshoot residential and commercial low- and high-voltage wiring, including commercial and residential alarm and automation systems.
 Students will perform in-school electromechanical projects for customers.
-Students continue to receive instruction in safety requirements and demonstrate sound safety practices.
 Students reaching an acceptable level of proficiency may be eligible for Work-Based Learning (WBL).
 Technology-related mathematics, reading, writing, vocabulary, and science are integrated throughout the curriculum.